Judge to sentence former head of Chicago Public Schools

-CHICAGO (AP) — The former head of Chicago Public Schools is set to be sentenced Friday for steering $23 million in no-bid city contracts to education firms for a cut of more than $2 million in bribes and kickbacks.
+CHICAGO (AP) — The former head of Chicago Public Schools was sentenced to more than four years in prison on Friday for steering $23 million in city contracts to education firms for a cut of more than $2 million in kickbacks.

-Barbara Byrd-Bennett, who held top education jobs in Detroit and Cleveland before being tapped to lead the nation’s third-largest school district, faces up to 20 years behind bars.
-Prosecutors will ask for a 7½-year term, while the defense will argue for 3½ years.
+A tearful Barbara Byrd-Bennett, who held top education jobs in Detroit and Cleveland before being tapped to lead the nation’s third-largest school district, apologized in a 15 minute statement before she was sentenced, saying: “What I did was terribly wrong. … I’m ashamed and I’m sorry.”

-The scheme stood out even in Chicago — a city known for corruption — because it bilked a cash-strapped school district and diverted money from low-income students relying on education to better their lives, the presiding judge said in sentencing a Byrd-Bennett’s co-defendant earlier Friday.
+But U.S. District Court Judge Edmond Chang said her brazenness in bilking an already cash-strapped school district suggested she never believed she’d get caught in a city with a long, ignominious history of corruption.
+The judge said the scheme diverted money from low-income students relying on education to better their lives.

-“CPS was struggling and still is,” U.S. District Court Judge Edmond Chang said.
-“Every dollar that was expected to go to Byrd-Bennett was a dollar CPS could have used for itself.”
+The judge also said Byrd-Bennett and her co-schemers further eroded public confidence in Chicago public officials.
+He cited emails where Byrd-Bennett wrote about her eagerness to make money, including to help relatives pay for college, including joking in one: “I have tuition to pay and casinos to visit.”

 Prosecutors allege Byrd-Bennett, 68, agreed to the scheme at the start of her tenure in 2012, knowing the 400,000-student district was buckling under major financial strain.